 When it comes to white wine, Sauv Blanc and Viognier are two unique varieties that bring delightful aromas and flavors to the glass.
 Both are considered dry wines, yet their differences in aroma and flavor make them stand out from one another.

-Sauv Blanc is known for its higher acidity levels which give way to a tart citrusy taste, while Viognier offers more floral aromas with a richer texture.
+Sauv Blanc is known for its higher acidity levels which give way to a tart citrusy, while Viognier offers more floral aromas with a richer texture.
 The aroma of Sauv Blanc can range from cut grass to grapefruit, whereas Viognier offers notes of peach or apricot.
 On the palate, Sauv Blanc has a slightly bitter finish compared to the smoothness of Viognier.
 Additionally, Viognier carries hints of spice with hints of lemon zest or almond on the tongue.

 Viognier Blending partners

-Viognier is a white grape grown in the Rhone region of France and is widely known for its floral aroma and stone fruit flavors.
 This white varietal has been gaining popularity, particularly as a blending partner, due to its ability to add complexity and texture to many wines.

 It is used for red wine blends but also for whites.
-When blended with Syrah, Viognier can create a unique aroma profile that appeals to both red and white lovers alike.
+When blended with Syrah, Viognier can create a unique aroma profile that appeals to both the red wine and white lovers alike.
 Up to 20% of viognier is allowed to be added to the Syrah wine.

 Syrah